 ABL is located in Mineral County in the northeastern part of West Virginia, approximately 10 miles southwest of Cumberland, Maryland along the West Virginia and Maryland border.
-ABL consists of about 1,675 acres of land and is divided into three distinct operating plants.
-Plant 1 occupies approximately 1,577 acres and is owned by the Navy and leased to the ABL on-site operator by NAVSEA through .
-Approximately 400 acres of Plant 1 (the majority of the developed portion of ABL) is in the floodplain of the North Branch Potomac River.
-Plant 2, which occupies 57 acres, is owned and operated ABL on-site operator.
-Newly constructed Plant 3, which occupies approximately 41 acres is owned by the Navy and leased to its operator, the ABL contractor, by NAVSEA through a Facilities Lease Agreement.
+ABL consists of about 1,627 acres of land and is divided into three distinct operating plants.
+Plant 1 occupies approximately 1,471 acres and is owned by the Navy and leased to a private defense company, herein referred to as the ABL onsite operator, by NAVSEA through a Facilities Lease Agreement (FLA).
+Approximately 400 acres of Plant 1 (the majority of the developed portion of ABL) is located within the floodplain of the North Branch Potomac River.
+Plant 2 occupies 65 acres and is owned and operated by the onsite operator.
+Plant 2 is not included on the National Priorities List (NPL).
+Plant 3 occupies approximately 91 acres and is owned by the Navy and leased to the onsite operator by NAVSEA through the (FLA).
 Plant 3 is not in the floodplain of the North Branch Potomac River.
 It is situated at the base of Knobley Mountain.
 This land has not been previously developed.

 The environmental condition of ABL is being investigated through the Navy's Installation Restoration Program (IRP).
-The IRP is being conducted in accordance with The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as amended by the Superfund Amendments and Reauthorization Act (SARA) and other applicable federal and state environmental regulations and requirements.
+The IRP is being conducted in accordance with The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as amended by the Superfund Amendments and Reauthorization Act and other applicable federal and state environmental regulations and requirements.
 Eight IRP sites are referenced in the FFA findings of fact for further investigation under CERCLA (i.e., Sites 1, 2, 3, 4B, 5, 7, Production Well “A” (PWA) [Site 10], and 11).
-Two Sites (Sites 4A and 9) were closed in the FFA.
+Two Sites (Sites 4A and 9) were closed out in the FFA.
 Four additional Sites have been identified but are not included in the FFA (i.e., Sites 6, 8, 12, and 13).
-Site 6 was closed in February 2002 by a Closeout Report.
-SWMU 27A Range Road Area was identified as Site 13 Operable Unit (OU) 15 in 2008.
+Site 6 was closed out in February 2002 by a Closeout Report.
+Solid waste management unit (SWMU) 27A Range Road Area was identified as Site 13 Operable Unit (OU) 15 in 2008.

-The fifth statutory Five-Year Review for ABL Plant 1 is currently in progress.
+The fifth statutory Five-Year Review for ABL Plant 1 was signed by the Navy on August 10, 2018; and the USEPA provided formal concurrence on August 23, 2018.
 The purpose of the Five-Year Review is to evaluate the effectiveness of remedies in place and ensure that these actions are providing adequate protection of human health and the environment.
-Remedies in place at Sites 1, 5, 10, 11 and 12 are being reviewed and the findings will be available to the public in October 2018.
+Remedies in place at Sites 1, 5, 10, 11, and 12 were reviewed, and the findings are presented in the Five-Year Review Report.